-DSLs MUST deliver the updates to all staff/volunteers at their school and keep a register of who attended within and these will be the school.
+DSLs MUST deliver the updates to all staff/volunteers at their school and keep a register of who attended within the school.
 The trust will monitor this through schools Safeguarding and Welfare Annual Reviews.

 DSLs will provide opportunities for discussion and in-house safeguarding training within their school.
 A record of all training/updates and meetings must be kept.
 The trust will monitor through schools Safeguarding and Welfare Annual Reviews.